 A lifestyle vlog is really just one person documenting his or her day/week with whatever ideas or projects or errands happen to come across their schedule for that day.
 There’s no specific format or niche to reign in the content, which is both a good and bad thing.

-You can vlog about pretty much anything you want, but that also means that you can easily create a fairly random series of videos which may eventually alienate your viewers who subscribed for what you had initially provided.
+You can cover pretty much anything you want, but that also means that you can easily create a fairly random series of videos that may eventually alienate your audience who subscribed for what you had initially provided.
 But usually, as long as you’re staying true to who you are, this doesn’t present too much of a problem.

-Overall, the ability to weave your vlog content through many different niches and genres makes this a very popular vlog style, and will probably be the easiest way to ensure you have as much potential content available as possible.
+Overall, the ability to weave your video content through many different niches and genres makes this a very popular style, and will probably be the easiest path to ensure you have as many potential uploads available as possible.

 The fashion vlog is pretty straightforward, as it’s about fashion.
 Whether it’s about what you’ve purchased personally or things you’ve seen elsewhere, it’s still about fashion.
 Unless a vlogger is approaching this niche as a career (or advanced hobby), most of the time this is rolled into lifestyle vlogs.

-Unfortunately, constant vacationing or travel isn’t in the cards for the majority of us, so this sort of vlog typically is a “special vlog” that occurs within one’s usual vlog series.
+Unfortunately, constant vacationing or travel isn’t in the cards for the majority of us, so this sort of video typically is a “special vlog” that occurs within one’s usual series.

 Behind the scenes (BTS) vlog

-This is a great way of pulling back the curtain for your viewers and letting them see how you create your content, showing more of the inner workings and goings-on that come about to make the content that viewers have come to enjoy.
-BTS vlogs are a great way to connect more with your viewers and document your process at the same time.
+This is a fun method of pulling back the curtain for your audience and letting them see how you create your video, showing more of the inner workings and goings-on that come about to make the content that viewers have come to enjoy.
+A BTS channel is a great option to connect more with your fans and document your process at the same time.